 The most important asset a mesothelioma plaintiff can have is an experienced attorney.
 Every mesothelioma patient who pursues a civil court claim must retain a law firm that specializes in asbestos law and mesothelioma litigation.
 These matters are too complex for regular personal injury representation.
 An experienced attorney who practices mesothelioma lawsuits will negotiate the highest possible compensation for their client.
 They’ll also give the plaintiff’s best representation should the case be tried.

 If you’ve been diagnosed with mesothelioma, contact our Justice Support Team today.
-Our staff work with asbestos victims to help them understand their diagnosis and the most effective treatment options for their case.
+Our staff works with asbestos victims to help them understand their diagnosis and the most effective treatment options for their case.
 We can also put you in touch with the professionals who can help you seek justice.